Chart Color Schemes

 Population

-Population growth drivers in Prospect are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Prospect are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Prospect (Tas.) as of November 2025 is around 2,015.
-This reflects an increase of 107 people since the 2021 Census, which reported a population of 1,908 people.
-The change is inferred from the resident population of 2,004 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional six validated new addresses since the Census date.
-This level of population equates to a density ratio of 294 persons per square kilometer.
-Prospect's growth rate of 5.6% since the 2021 census exceeded both the SA3 area (3.9%) and the state, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 56% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Prospect (Tas.) has an estimated population of around 1,973 as of Feb 2026.
+This reflects an increase of 65 people since the 2021 Census, which reported a population of 1,908 people.
+The change is inferred from the resident population of 1,957 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 6 validated new addresses since the Census date.
+This level of population equates to a density ratio of 288 persons per square kilometer.
+Prospect's 3.4% growth since census positions it within 0.8 percentage points of the SA3 area (4.2%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth that contributed approximately 56% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, and to estimate growth by age group post-2032, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, projections indicate a decline in overall population for the suburb, expected to shrink by 14 persons by 2041 according to this methodology.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, projections indicate a decline in overall population over this period, with the area's population expected to shrink by 20 persons by 2041 according to this methodology.
 However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to grow by 50 people.

 Frequently Asked Questions - Population